ddJProj/ddjproj.github.io/src/content/project/cs-rev-eng-final.md

 ### Prompt:

-In Project One, you applied for a Software Engineer position at a large investment company called SNHU Investments.
-Recently, they have been trying to move their legacy code into a cloud-based application.
-You were selected to participate in a proficiency test as part of the interview process.
-In the proficiency test, you demonstrated your ability to reverse engineer code.
+In the first Project for this course, we applied for a Software Engineer position at a large investment company.
+This firm has been trying to move their legacy code into a cloud-based application.
+I was selected to participate in a proficiency test as part of the interview process.
+In the proficiency test, I demonstrated my ability to reverse engineer code.

-For the next part of the proficiency test, you have been asked to identify and explain security vulnerabilities within the client management application.
-You will identify multiple security vulnerabilities within blocks of assembly code, explain the vulnerabilities, and describe recommendations to fix the vulnerabilities.
+For the next part of the proficiency test, I have been asked to identify and explain security vulnerabilities within the client management application.
+I will identify multiple security vulnerabilities within blocks of assembly code, explain the vulnerabilities, and describe recommendations to fix the vulnerabilities.

 ### Then:
-Using the C++ (CPP file) that you created in Project One, you will identify multiple security vulnerabilities, explain the vulnerabilities, and describe recommendations to fix the security vulnerabilities.
+Using the C++ (CPP file) that I created in Project One, I will first identify multiple security vulnerabilities, explain the vulnerabilities, and then describe recommendations to fix the security vulnerabilities.